PartnerComm/PcommAnalytics/README.md

 ___
 ## Version Notes
+2.1.1: Added optional label to video iframes for analytics report from QF "analyticsLabel" field.

 2.1.0: Update Vimeo tracking to include existing params before adding player ID.
 This preserves autoplay=1, for example, which may be added in certain circumstances.
 This feature only works in modern browsers and does not support IE11, which is why I bumped the minor release number to 1 from 0.

 2.0.8: External Link Tracking: double check hostname against location.host